davidelnunes/TwitterTools/README.md

 If the input file contains _n_ lines, this will create _n_ files as output.
 Each file name is prefixed with the keyword used and contains _-n_ tweets.

-#Development Status & Pull Requests#
-I'm not actively supporting this.
-I'm just modifying it as needed to fix potential bugs or add functionality according to my needs.
-If you find this useful and want to contribute with documentation, functionality, or anything else, feel free to contact me and create a pull request.

 #Licence#

 ###Twitter Tools###